Why Study Psychology?

 The Field Placement in Clinical Psychology (PSYC 439) is designed for Psychology Majors who are entering the 3rd or 4th year of their studies.

-- Students who are hoping to establish careers in the practice of psychology in a mental health setting will benefit from the opportunity to participate in and observe the activities of registered psychologists in health and mental health settings.
-Students are provided relevant practical experience in a mental health agency.
+Students who are hoping to establish careers in the practice of psychology will benefit from the opportunity to participate in and observe the activities of registered psychologists in psychology-related settings.
+Students are provided relevant practical experience in an agency or organization.

-- Students who are intending to pursue graduate studies will benefit from the opportunity to develop and apply psychological knowledge and/or research skills in clinical settings.
+Students who are intending to pursue graduate studies will benefit from the opportunity to develop and apply psychological knowledge and/or research skills in psychology-related settings.

 Requirements: